-Background, Operating Principles, Criteria and Guidelines and other information pertinent to developing proposals is included in this Request for Proposals in the Attachments.
-A list of factual material available to proposers on request to assist in proposal development is included in Attachment D. A listing of Supplemental Information for proposers is included in Attachment B.
+Background, Operating Principles, Criteria and Guidelines and other information that will assist in developing proposals is included in this Request for Proposals as Attachments.
+A list of factual material available to proposers on request to assist in proposal development is included in Attachment D.